MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/choose-how-to-deliver-updates.md

 ### Updates delivered by Configuration Manager (on-premises and cloud)

 Advantages:
-- Optimizes bandwidth where IT Pro can stage on-premises content which are often required and offload to CDN for those which aren't.
-Great example is languages.
+- Optimizes bandwidth where IT Pro can stage the on-premises content that is required and offload content that isn't required to the CDN.
+A great example is languages.
 Use Configuration Manager inventory to identify primary languages and stage only those on-premises, offload secondary languages and proofing tools to pull from CDN.
-Fallback for non-downloaded content can be achieved by selecting ‘If software updates are not available on distribution point in current, neighbor or site boundary groups, download content from Microsoft Updates’ within Configuration Manager software deployment.
+Fallback for non-downloaded content can be achieved by selecting 'If software updates are not available on distribution point in current, neighbor or site boundary groups, download content from Microsoft Updates' within Configuration Manager software deployment.
 - Supports Configuration Manager Peer Cache feature but only for content which is staged on Distribution Points.

 Disadvantages: